Back to blog

 • 47% of CRM data is incomplete or outdated after 6 months (Gartner).

-McKinsey estimates that one fifth of sales team functions are immediately automatable — meaning every hour spent on manual data entry is an hour AI could have absorbed.
+McKinsey estimates that one fifth of sales team functions are immediately automatable, meaning every hour spent on manual data entry is an hour AI could have absorbed.

 AI as a "layer" isn't enough

-What "AI-Native" really means
+What "AI-Native" actually means

 The difference isn't cosmetic.
 It's architectural: